jenishpatel8080/flying-bird/README.md

 This is the flying-bird repository.

+## Flying Bird Game

+A simple Flappy Bird-like game built with HTML, CSS, and JavaScript.

+### How to Play
+- Open `src/index.html` in your web browser.
+- Click or tap to make the bird flap and avoid the pipes.
+- Try to get the highest score!

 ## Setup

 To push code to this repository, create a remote repository on GitHub named "flying-bird".